 Are you in a state of Onement-ness?

-The evening of 22nd September this year marks the beginning of the Day of Atonement in the Hebrew calendar.
+The evening of 8th October this autumn marks the beginning of the Day of Atonement in the Hebrew calendar.
 It is considered to be the most holy of all the holy days, the day historical Israel was given the opportunity of having all their sins taken away so that they could be in unity with God again, at one-ment with Him.
 In Leviticus 16, the original Hebrew word used is ‘kipur’, meaning literally ‘to cover’.
 In the context of Yom Kipur (the Day of Atonement), concepts such as appeasement, cleansing, forgiving, being merciful, pacify, pardon, purge, put off, and reconciliation all come into focus, giving a beautiful overview of all that was in the Father’s heart when he gave instructions for this event.

 Most of the Hebrew calendar events God instituted are known as Feasts, days of celebration, rest from work, and definitely lots of food!
 Yom Kipur however is different.
 It is not a feast day but a fast day.
 Instead of celebration and rest there is much repentance and soul searching as the individual seeks at one-ment with God, forgiven, cleansed and reconciled.